50+ Macaroni and Cheese Topping Ideas Plus 4 Great Recipes

 - 1 pinch ground cayenne pepper (optional)

-- Melt butter in small saucepan over low heat so it doesn't burn.
+- Melt the butter in a small saucepan over low heat so that it doesn't burn.

 - Stir in mustard, Worcestershire sauce, flour, salt, pepper, and cayenne pepper.

-- Cook ingredients over low-medium heat, stirring, until mixture is smooth.
+- Cook over low-medium heat, stirring, until the mixture is smooth.

-- Remove from burner and stir in milk.
+- Remove the pan from the burner and stir in the milk.

-- Heat to boiling, while stirring.
-Boil and stir for 1 minute as mixture thickens.
+- Return the pan to the burner and heat to boiling, while stirring.
+Boil and stir for 1 minute as the mixture thickens.